 SFACT’s principal goals are to advocate for these communities, to ensure their voice is heard in the conversations that determine their future, and thus protect the ecosystem and natural resources in the process.

-SFACT is led by four Trustees, John, Louise, Momo and Andrew, who between them have more than 60 years of experience engaging with key stakeholders and Coastal States in the Indian Ocean.
+SFACT is led by four Trustees, John, Louise, Momo and Editrudith, who between them have more than 60 years of experience engaging with key stakeholders and Coastal States in the Indian Ocean.
 Their strong relationships with government and ministry officials places them in the perfect position to advocate for these Coastal States and use their vast network and expertise to improve livelihoods.

 The Trustees are joined by the rest of the team who bring their statistical and scientific expertise to the table, and work to make SFACT’s ambitions a reality.